 HOW TO VISIT NEW DELHI-

 New Delhi has a modern, well-planned and extensive Metro network that connects all corners of Delhi.
 There are New roadways and flyovers.
 The Signature Bridge is an ambitious project of Delhi Tourism.
 The Metro connects all of Delhi’s landmarks to the city centre as well as suburbs, the new way.
-To explore Delhi is by booking a HOHO bus tour.
-Hop on- Hop off buses, better known as HO – HO have been introduced by Delhi Tourism for visitors to tour the city in a single day.
 The revamped Indira Gandhi International airport- Terminal 3 for international and many domestic carriers operate, has facilities with the world’s most modern airports.

 HISTORICAL BACKGROUND OF NEW DELHI-

 New Delhi is a symbol of the country’s rich past.
 The British has their empire in Delhi.
 The city has reached the excellence of completing 100 years as a Capital.
 Many powerful empires in the past, its history can be traced in its preserved monuments, ancient forts and tombs.
 Among the prominent dynasties made Delhi their capital were the Tughlaqs, the Khiljis and the Mughals.
-It is home to three World Heritage monuments—Qutub Minar, Red Fort and Humayun’s Tomb have survived many centuries and has architectural wonders created by emperors in the past.
-Central Delhi has tree-lined avenues,imposing structures and buildings such as the Rashtrapati Bhavan, Parliament House and India Gate, reflect Delhi’s colonial past.
+There are World Heritage monuments—Qutub Minar, Red Fort and Humayun’s Tomb have survived many centuries and has architectural wonders created by emperors in the past.
+Delhi has also colonial past buildings – the Rashtrapati Bhavan, Parliament House and India Gate.
 A number of musems provide a glimpse into the country’s fascinating history.

 - After reaching Delhi, stay calm for a while.
 Explore Delhi by visiting monuments- The Red Fort, Jama Masjid.
 Then visit Chandni Chowk.